 - Cinnamon – mix it with some local honey, and add to a hot tea that supports relieving your cough and congestion

 - For the rest of my natural home remedies, check out our post here

-I have worked on some new posts for homemade bone broth, and I have been doing a ton of research.
-I have been working on figuring out the perfect bone broth.
-Which part of the chicken is best, which aromatics are best, diced or whole, time, and lots of other variables.
-One thing I learned today, it doesn't have to be perfect because it still tastes delicious.
+We have been working on some new posts for homemade bone broth and have been doing a ton of research including figuring the perfect bone broth recipe: Which part of the chicken is best, which aromatics are best, diced or whole, time, and lots of other variables.
+One thing our team learned today is that it doesn’t have to be perfect because it still tastes delicious.

 Paleo Chicken Soup

 Homemade chicken soup is just one of those heart-warming comfort foods that work all the time to provide comfort and happiness.
-Well for me at least.
-This paleo chicken soup passed the Wife, kid, and pit bull test when some broth splashed out.
+Well for us at least.
+This paleo chicken soup passed the test.
 Not to mention, it is another recipe that is Whole 30 to add to your rotation.